tab0fish/hello-world/README.md

 # hello-world
-first attempts to become a git
+First attempt to become a git.

 I crashed my car on Tuesday but it's covered by insurance - ok